VirgilSecurity/virgil-sdk-php/docs/keys.md

 2. Before running examples you have to install dependencies (run command ```composer install```)
 3. All results are stored in the "data" directory.
 4. Before using these examples, you must generate Public and Private Keys using the first Generate Keys example below.
 5. Go to [Virgil Security, Inc](https://virgilsecurity.com) sign in and generate a new Application Token.
-Please replace the example value of `VIRGIL_APPLICATION_TOKEN` variable with your real Application token.
+Please replace the example value of the `VIRGIL_APPLICATION_TOKEN` variable with your real Application token.
 6. Replace the example value of `VIRGIL_USER_DATA_VALUE` with your real email address.
-It needs to confirm some data and invocation of some endpoints inside Public Key service.
+It needs to confirm some data and invocation of some endpoints inside the Public Key service.
 7. Replace example value of `VIRGIL_PRIVATE_KEY_PASSWORD` to the value that you have used when generate Private Key.
 If you didn't specify it while you generate Private Key, then just remove it from the method invocations.

 ### <a name="example-1"></a> Example 1: Generate keys